 Rico cotton aran is a thin aran (also called Worsted weight), so you can get away with switching to a DK (Double knit or light worsted) and still keep my finished sizes and hook sizes used.

 Although I’m from the UK I use US terms.
 I will give the UK translations each week for all the stitches, but otherwise everything will be in US stitch terms including the tutorial videos.

-The crochet along will be available for free on my blog, but you can purchase the ad free, printable version of the pattern on Ravelry for just £2.40 which includes a weekly update with the next square
+The crochet along will be available for free on my blog, but you can purchase the ad free, printable version of the pattern on either as part of my Lifetime Pattern Pass, which gives you access to all of my published patterns including future ones for a one off fee (find out more here).
+Or by itself on Ravelry for just £2.40 which includes a weekly update with the next square

 Different stitches work up in different tensions, so to keep the squares the same size I’ve had to use several hook sizes.
 So it’s important that you pay attention to the hook size stated for each square, as it will change quite often.
 If you are uncomfortable using the small hook sizes for aran yarn, then go up a hook size.
 But if you do this you need to do the same for every square otherwise you will end up with squares of different sizes.

 I’ve calculated the total amount of yarn needed as 3500 metres or 3800 yards.
 This is a generous over calculation, so should be plenty to get you through the entire project.

 It has been so much fun putting this together, even though I’ve done more frogging in the last few weeks than I have for the whole of 2019 😂

 I really hope you enjoy this project and that you get to try a few new stitches and techniques while doing it.

 Please come and join the Facebook group and show us how your getting along, your beautiful colour combos and of course I’ll be there to give a helping hand too.